mthorley/ubiquiti-aws-vpn/README.md

 ## How It Works
 Uses Terraform to
-* Create a VPC with a site to site VPN configuration and deploys an example syslog EC2 instance
+* Create a VPC with a site to site VPN configuration and deploys an example syslog EC2 instance with cloudwatch integration
 * Generate shell scripts to configure Unifi USG to connect to AWS

 Key points